Anatomizing Deep Learning Inference in Web Browsers: Methodology

 \subsection{Measurement of Inference Performance}

 First, we measure the performance of in-browser inference from two aspects: \textit{latency} and \textit{memory footprint}.

+\textbf{Experiment steps.} In the experiment, we implemented the following procedures: \textbf{(1)} Kernel-level\footnote{\revise{A DL model can be represented as a series of interconnected kernels, such as matrix multiply and convolution.
+The interconnections of these kernels form a computation graph.}} profiling enabling.
+We modified the inference framework to enable profiling kernel-level latency and memory footprint. \textbf{(2)} Web service deployment.
+We deployed a Web service that supports inference using various models through TF.js or ORT.js frameworks. \textbf{(3)} Model inference on devices.
+Devices accessed the service to perform model inference, during which we recorded the latency of each model inference. \textbf{(4)} We repeated step (3) multiple times and calculated the average latency and memory footprint on each device and browser, as well as the latency variance.

 \textbf{Latency.} We measure the latency in both \textit{model-level} and \textit{kernel-level}.
-In terms of latency, the total inference latency consists of three types: setup latency, warmup latency, and prediction latency.
-(1) \textit{Model-level latency}.
+In terms of latency, the total inference latency consists of three types: setup latency, warmup latency, and prediction latency. \textbf{(1)} \textit{Model-level latency}.
 We analyze the average latency gap and latency distribution among different DL frameworks, backends, and PC devices, and analyze the root cause.
 There are different acceleration techniques in the Wasm backend, i.e., SIMD and multithreading.
 The two DL frameworks that we adopt both support them for acceleration.
 SIMD processes multiple data within a single instruction and multithreading performs computation in parallel.
-To explore to what extent each acceleration technique reduces the latency, we measure the latency under different settings, i.e., whether each technique is enabled or not.
-(2) \textit{Kernel-level latency}.
-A DL model can be represented as a series of interconnected kernels, such as matrix multiply and convolution.
+To explore to what extent each acceleration technique reduces the latency, we measure the latency under different settings, i.e., whether each technique is enabled or not. \textbf{(2)} \textit{Kernel-level latency}.

 Understanding the performance of different kernels can help developers design kernel-specific optimization to improve the inference performance.
 For kernel-level latency, we measure the average kernel latency proportion on different backends.
 We do not consider the setup stage in this part because this stage does not involve kernel execution.
 In addition, we carry out a breakdown analysis to investigate how much SIMD and multithreading contribute to the acceleration in the Wasm backend.

 \textbf{Memory footprint.} We next measure the memory footprint, i.e., the memory usage associated with in-browser inference.
 Memory is a critical metric both for the inference process~\cite{wadhwani2022squeezenerf, molchanov2016pruning} and Web applications as a whole~\cite{qazi2020mobile}.
 To gain deep insights into the memory footprint of in-browser inference, we measure the memory footprint of each kernel and analyze the memory footprint growth.
 We omit the setup stage from our analysis since the inference execution does not take place during this phase.
 Similarly, we exclude the prediction stage from consideration because the DL framework retains allocated memory for operational efficiency, resulting in a constant memory footprint throughout this phase.
 As a result, we measure the memory footprint of only the warmup stage.